Roberto Mangabeira Unger: Political campaigns, 1990s and 2000s

 In 1990, Unger ran a symbolic campaign for a seat in the national chamber of deputies.
 He had no money, no structure, and only campaigned for eight weeks.
 He ran on a platform of reforming the slums, and went around the slum neighborhoods giving lectures.
 He received 9,000 votes, just 1,000 votes short of winning the seat.
 None of the votes came from the slums, however.
 All his votes had come from the middle class, although he had never campaigned in those neighborhoods or to that constituency.
 Recalling the experience, Unger says "it was kind of absurd...
 I had no money, no staff, and I would go into these slums, alone, to hand out pamphlets, often to the local drug pushers."
 It is an experience that Unger cites as leading to his belief that the system and possibilities were much more open than he had previously imagined.

 Unger served as Brizola's campaign organizer and primary political adviser in his bids for the Brazilian Presidency in 1989 and 1994.
 In 1989, Brizola finished in third place, losing the second position, which would have qualified him for a runoff against Fernando Collor de Mello, by a very narrow margin to Luiz Inácio Lula da Silva.
 Brizola and Unger both supported Lula in the second round of the election, but Collor would go on to beat Lula and win the Presidency.

 Unger also helped organize the presidential bids of former finance minister and governor of Ceará, Ciro Gomes, in 1998 and 2002.
 In 1998, Gomes came in third place with 11% of the vote, and in 2002 he came in fourth place with 12% of the vote.
 Unger had written The Next Step: An Alternative to Neoliberalism with Gomes in 1996.
 At the national level in 2002, again in the second round of the election, Unger supported Lula who went on to defeat José Serra to win the Presidency.

 With the experience of supporting others who imploded politically, Unger discovered that, as he put it, he was committing "the classic mistake of the philosophers in politics, which is to try to find someone else to do the work."
-In 2000, he ran in the primaries for the mayor of Sao Paulo, but the PPS party leader suspended the primaries when it became clear that Unger would win the nomination and challenge party control.
+In 2000, he ran in the primaries for the mayor of São Paulo, but the PPS party leader suspended the primaries when it became clear that Unger would win the nomination and challenge party control.
 He launched an exploratory bid for the 2006 presidential election on the PRB ticket, but the party decided not to put forth its own candidate for the presidency and to support Lula of the PT.